Key Concepts

 | SSR | Dynamic content when needed |

-| Islands | Interactivity without JavaScript bloat |
+| Islands | Browser JavaScript for selected components |

-| Edge | Global speed and reliability |
+| Edge | Hosting and request handling on a distributed network |

 | D1 | Database for dynamic features |